Mitchell and White Genealogy

 Citations

-4. [S509] Hinshaw, William Wade, Compiler, Encyclopedia of American Quaker Genealogy, Vol VI (Virginia) (Ann Arbor, Michigan: Hinshaw, William Wade, 1950; reprint Baltimore, Maryland: Genealogical Publishing Company, 1973). p.
+4. [S509] Hinshaw, William Wade, compiler, Book - Quaker Genealogy, Vol. 6, Vol VI (Virginia) (Ann Arbor, Michigan: Hinshaw, William Wade, 1950; reprint Baltimore, Maryland: Genealogical Publishing Company, 1973). p.
 974, Marriage Bonds of Bedford Co., Virginia, John Palmore and Mildred M. Martin entry, bond date 17 Oct 1812, Mildred daughter of Pleasant Martin, James Martin surety.

 William Palmore1